Adaptive inline banner

 Example

-To display an inline banner, use the Banner composable with the BannerSize.Inline size.
-Specify width and maximum height in dp.
+To display an inline banner, use a Banner composable with the BannerSize.Inline size.
+Specify the width and maximum height in dp.

-To load an ad, you will need the ad unit ID obtained from the Yandex Advertising Network interface.
+To load ads, you need the ad placement ID obtained in the Yandex Advertising Network interface.

 import com.yandex.mobile.ads.common.AdRequest